-If you would like to receive this publication in an alternative format, please telephone the Customer Service Centre on 136 186, email customer.service@ecodev.vic.gov.au
+If you would like to receive this publication in an alternative format, please telephone the Customer Service Centre on 136 186.

 Deaf, hearing impaired or speech impaired?
 Call us via the National Relay Service on 133 677, or visit www.relayservice.com.au.